Home Fragrance 101

 Are they practical?
 Not really.
 Are they adorable?
 The most adorable.
 Tealights are for a joyful treat or a special gift — to dot around a bath, or a book nook, or anywhere you’d like to feel truly cocooned and cared for.

 They also come in very handy if you want the ceremony of lighting a candle in the evening, but not to commit to waiting the several hours for a full melt pool in a jar candle.
+Two to four tealights in a room will give a similar scent throw to a jar candle, but because they form a melt pool quicker, you can enjoy their light and scent without waiting ages for them to get going.

 Travel size candles